STOP!!! READ THIS, FIRST:

 - “you never eat” (the next day the same person said this to me)

 Solution: I have no idea how to handle this type of venomous personality.
 In my experience, this person is out to make themselves look or feel good, by seeing the bad in others or putting others down.
 I usually try to be very careful around this person and I try reducing the amount of time I spend with them.
-If that is not possible than have a good outlet to recharge and re-boot.
+If that is not possible then have a good outlet to recharge and reboot.

 5-You Never Try New Things or Travel To New Places